 The opening minutes show both Amber and Richard appearing on numerous magazine covers (including one magazine actually named Cover, showing again that a fucking hamster could have written this movie) and appearing on chat shows, making it all the more surprising that the film’s central plotline is about how Amber struggles to cope with the loss of her independence and the repeated requests for her to toe the line regarding royal customs.
 It is only after a year of media appearances, magazine shoots and a high-profile intercontinental romance that it occurs to Amber that being in the public eye might impact her day-to-day life.
-At no point did this come up in the intervening year.

-This is made more plausible when you consider that King Richard is the human equivalent of wet wipe.
+This is made more plausible when you consider that King Richard is the human equivalent of a wet wipe.
 I wish Amber would just admit she wants the oversized crown and access to the royal bank account, because there is no other possible reason she would want to marry a man who never defends her or her career, makes it clear that her queenly duties will involve picking out Christmas trees and planning parties rather than the high-level government policymaking she envisions and whose whole wardrobe consists of his primary school uniform jumpers in various block colours.

 The whole situation comes to a head when the housekeeper turned Communications Director – because that’s a totally realistic career progression – censors Amber’s blog, removing photos of Princess Emily with a dot of icing on her nose as it’s not in keeping with the royal image.
 Here I thought the real PR nightmare was that, as the country’s people protest and riot over mass unemployment, the future queen gleefully showcasing the royal family having a literal food fight and wasting mountains of food might be seen as a little vulgar.
 But I certainly don’t have the housekeeping experience required to equip me for a communications role so what do I know?